argonne-lcf/ai-testbed-userdocs/docs/sambanova/Tunneling-and-forwarding-ports.md

 ## TensorBoard Port-Forwarding

+This section describes the steps to be followed to set up port forwarding such that the applications like tensorboard, are run on the sambanova system.
-Use ports other than 6006 and 16006 to avoid collisions with other users.
+This examples uses 6006 and 16006 as port numbers.
+Using unique port numbers other than these avoids collisions with other users.

 ### From your local machine